 To be elite is to be exclusive.
 Every customer wants to feel special.

-So, keep this in mind when creating your tiers.
+Keep this in mind when creating your tiers.

 Provide value at each level of your program, but maintain the differences to provoke the desire to move up those levels.